The main goal for traffic prioritization is to limit high traffic connections and prioritize that is not bandwidth-hog

 packet-mark=heavy_traffic priority=8

-Be sure to check the parent in queue tree since it will depend on your current setup.
-If your internet is coming from ether1, then the upload parent should be ether1.
-For the download, check the name of your bridge and change the download parent base on its name
+It’s crucial to verify the parent in the queue tree, as this will vary based on your current setup.
+If your internet connection is sourced from ether1, then the upload parent should be ether1.
+For the download parent, you’ll need to check the name of your bridge and adjust the download parent accordingly.

 Leave a Reply